dreamcatcher-tech/network/website/docs/Tweets.md

 > **The Dreamcatcher - The Innovation Machine.**

+> **One blockchain for every idea**

 > #Dreamcatcher supercharges the rate of innovation, removing the age-old barriers that exist between ideas, demand, capital and experts

 > #Dreamcatcher is the network that brings together the world's talent - the last unbuilt social network and the one that counts

 > Where have all the da Vincis gone?
 They're still here, just drowned out.
 Let's get them together. #Dreamcatcher

 > Innovation v1.0 - installed 20 March 1602.
 Innovation v2.0 available.
 Do you want to upgrade?
 (Y/n) #Dreamcatcher